Maximvda/ML_VLP/README.md

 ### Usage

-The code can be run by running the following command.
+A model can be trained, using the default settings by running the following command.
 ```
 python main.py
 ```